samdjstevens/ecs-microservices-workshop/docs/writing-constructs.md

 }
 ```

-Your stack is now using the construct!
+The stack is now using the `BackendService` construct!

-TODO: publishing?